Poignant Roman fragment dates from 200 AD

 SIP stands for 'Simple Intelligent Parking', or as we say 'Spontaneous Inquisitive Perusing'.

-Why is it significant?
+Why is the wall it significant?
 Well, Manchester begins with the Romans.
 No record has been found of buildings related to the Setantii branch of the local Brigantes tribe that occupied this area so it must have been the cohorts of XXth Valeria Victrix legion, under General Agricola, who spotted Manchester's potential in 79 AD.

 In particular they recognised the strategic value of the rounded bluff over the confluence of the Rivers Irwell and Medlock and named it Mamucium or 'breast shaped hill'.